Hantoo/UnityTransformToolkit/README.md

 </p>

 ### Distribute
+The distribute functions will distribute between the first and last items in the list.
 #### Across Line
 ##### Axis Control
 You are able to distribute your selection evenly along any axis: X, Y, Z, or all three.